Shows

 Section D: Miscellaneous

-Class 23 Collection of 5 flowering stems –different species –1 container, named
+Class 21 Collection of 5 flowering stems, different species, 1 container, named

 Section E: Fruits and Vegetables

-Class 28 Fruit or Vegetable –3 same species
+Class 26 Fruit or Vegetable, not listed above – 3 same species

 Division 2: Design